 In order to manage our exposure to natural gas, NGLs and oil price volatility, we enter into derivative transactions from time to time, which may include commodity swap agreements, basis swap agreements, collar agreements and other similar agreements related to the price risk associated with our production.
 To the extent legal right of offset exists with a counterparty, we report derivative assets and liabilities on a net basis.
-We record derivative instruments on the consolidated balance sheets as either assets or liabilities measured at fair value and records changes in the fair value of derivatives, including gains or losses on settled derivatives, are classified as revenues on our consolidated statements of operations.
+We record derivative instruments on the consolidated balance sheets as either assets or liabilities measured at fair value and records changes in the fair value of derivatives in current earnings as they occur.
+Changes in the fair value of commodity derivatives, including gains or losses on settled derivatives, are classified as revenues on our consolidated statements of operations.
 The fair value of derivative instruments was determined using Level 2 inputs.
 Our derivatives have not been designated as hedges for accounting purposes.